Japan's 2018/19 greenhouse emissions fall 3.9% to record low

 Nine reactors have been restarted, the most since the Fukushima disaster caused the shutdown of the sector, although three of the nine are temporarily shut now for maintenance including to upgrades required under stricter anti-terrorism rules.

-Renewable energy accounted for 17 per cent of electric power generation of 1.051 trillion kilowatt hour (kWh) in the 2018 financial year, up 1 percentage point on the year.
+Renewable energy accounted for 17 per cent of electric power generation of 1.051 trillion kilowatt hour (kWh) in the 2018 financial year, up one percentage point on the year.

-Nuclear energy came in at 6 per cent, doubling from a year earlier, while thermal power made up 77 per cent, down 4 percentage points, industry ministry data showed.
+Nuclear energy came in at 6 per cent, doubling from a year earlier, while thermal power made up 77 per cent, down four percentage points, industry ministry data showed.
+REUTERS